Vermicomposting is becoming more and more popular, especially in urban areas because of how much it speeds up the composting process.

 Lots of people refer to this liquid as worm tea, but this is incorrect.
 The liquid is actually leachate.
 You can use it as liquid fertilizer, but it’s not as nutritionally valuable as real worm tea.

-If you want to learn how to make real worm tea take a look at our ultimate compost tea recipe.
+If you want to learn how to make real worm tea take a look at my ultimate compost tea recipe.

 The best worm composters offer excellent value for money, an environment your worms don’t want to escape from, and make it easy for you to collect the compost.